 - If renting, the name and phone number of the apartment complex, owner, or property manager.

-- If you are over 18 and living at home with a parent or guardian, they must be present for the adoption process.
+- If you are under 18 and living at home with a parent or guardian, they must be present for the adoption process.

 - Veterinary records of any animal owned currently or within the past five years.